LyokoAPI/LyokoAPIDoc/docs/index.md

 # Welcome to the LyokoAPI Docs

-LyokoAPI is a project that aims to connect Applications with a Code Lyoko theme connect with each other, primarily in the form of Plugins.
+LyokoAPI is a project that aims to connect Applications with a Code Lyoko theme with each other, primarily in the form of Plugins.

-Cuurently, the target language is C#, but we're happy to host other languages in the future.
+Curently, the target language is C#, but we're happy to host other languages in the future.

 ## Contents